 - Approximately 0.98 mile (5,177 feet) of former logging access routes would be re-opened (vegetation removed and bladed) to access all or portions of five M Units.
-These routes would be water-barred and closed immediately after thinning is completed. - Five short spurs, each less than 100 feet long, would be bladed for tractor or cable yarding operations in two units. - Existing landings would be used (no new landings will be constructed).
+These routes would be water-barred and closed immediately after thinning is completed. - Five short spurs, each less than 100 feet long, would be bladed for tractor or cable yarding operations in two units. - Existing landings will be used (no new landings will be constructed in Riparian Reserves).